Glossary of Musical Terms

 The word 'baritone' describes a type of male voice of middle range.
 The word is also used to specify pitched and valved brass instruments of lowish register and as an adjective to distinguish the rare lowest member of the oboe family, also known as a bass oboe, sounding an octave (eight notes) lower than the normal oboe.

 Once used as a term of critical disapproval, the word 'baroque' is now used in music to designate a period of musical history from about 1600 to about 1750, although any such periodisation in history can only be a rough guide.
 In musicology the term was borrowed from the history of art and architecture.
 In music the baroque era may conveniently be divided into three fifty-year periods, Early Baroque, Middle Baroque and Late Baroque.
+The first of these is typified by the Italian composer Monteverdi, the Middle Baroque by composers such as Henry Purcell in England or Lully in France and the Late Baroque by Johann Sebastian Bach, Handel and Vivaldi.

 The word 'bass' describes the lower register and lower sonorities in music.
 In vocal music it indicates the lowest type of male voice, and in instrumental music is generally used to indicate the bottom part.
 As an adjective it is used to describe instruments of lower register, such as the bass clarinet.
 In common speech the word bass may indicate the double bass, the largest and lowest instrument of the string family, or, in brass bands, an instrument corresponding to the orchestral tuba, the bass of the brass family.